casdoor/casdoor-website/docs/how-to-connect/saml/overview.md

 Casdoor supports both GET and POST `SAMLResponse`.
 Casdoor needs to know what types of requests the SP supports when Casdoor sends the `SAMLResponse` to the SP.
 You need to configure the application in Casdoor based on the `SAMLResponse` type supported by your SP.

+When integrating Casdoor as a SAML IdP with external identity providers (like Azure AD), the `/api/acs` endpoint receives SAML responses.
+This endpoint is configured to accept cross-origin POST requests, allowing IdPs from different domains to send authentication data.

 :::info

 If you fill in the `Reply URL`, Casdoor will send the `SAMLResponse` by **POST** Request.
 If the Reply URL is empty, Casdoor will use **GET** request.
 You might wonder how Casdoor knows the `Reply URL` of the SP if the `Reply URL` is empty.
 Actually, Casdoor can get the URL called `AssertionConsumerServiceURL` by parsing the `SAMLRequest` and send the request with `SAMLResponse` to `AssertionConsumerServiceURL`.
 The `Reply URL` will overwrite the `AssertionConsumerServiceURL` in `SAMLRequest`.